juba/explor/README.md

 Usage is very simple : you just apply the `explor` function to the result of one of the supported analysis functions.

-Example with a principal correspondence analysis :
+Example with a principal correspondence analysis from `FactoMineR::PCA` :

 ```r
 library(FactoMineR)